ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, open the **hosts** file located in **C:\\Windows\\System32\\drivers\\etc** in Notepad.

-1. Add the following entries to the host file, save your changes, and close the file:
+1. Add the following entries to the host file (replace the `hdb1-0.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net` with the fully qualified domain name portion of the xsa-cockpit URL you identified earlier in this task), save your changes, and close the file:

     ```
-    10.101.2.4	hdbha
-    10.101.2.10	hdb1-0
+    10.101.2.4	hdb1-0
+    10.101.2.4	hdb1-0.cfrxsszyu1sutpvevprr2hn0rc.bx.internal.cloudapp.net
-    10.101.2.11	hdb1-1
+    10.101.2.5	hdb1-1
+    10.101.2.6	hdbha
     ```

-    > **Note**: `10.101.2.4` is the IP address assigned to the front end of the Azure Internal Load Balancer that distributes network traffic to the HANA cluster hosted on two Azure VMs **hdb1-0** and **hdb1-1**.
+    > **Note**: `10.101.2.6` is the IP address assigned to the front end of the Azure Internal Load Balancer that distributes network traffic to the HANA cluster hosted on two Azure VMs **hdb1-0** and **hdb1-1**.

+1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, start Internet Explorer, browse to [Microsoft Edge for Business Download page](https://www.microsoft.com/en-us/edge/business/download), and use it to download and install Microsoft Edge.

-1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, start **Internet Explorer**, and browse to [the Azure portal](https://portal.azure.com).
+1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, start Microsoft Edge and browse to [the Azure portal](https://portal.azure.com).
 When prompted, sign in with the credentials you are using in this lab.

-1. In the Azure portal, search for and select **Proximity placement groups** and, on the **Proximity placement groups** blade, select the **hanav2-ha-ppg** entry.

-1. On the **hanav2-ha-ppg** blade, note that the proximity placement group contains the **HN1_hdb-avset** availability set along with both Azure VMs **hdb1-0** and **hdb1-1**, operating as the HANA cluster nodes.

-    > **Note**: The proximity placement group helps minimize the latency of replication between the cluster nodes is minimized.

 1. In the Azure portal, search for and select **Network security groups** and, on the **Network security groups** blade, select the entry representing the **nsg-db** network security group in the **hanav2-ha-RG** resource group.